Python Iterators

 loops, comprehensions, generators etc. but are hidden in plain sight.

-Iterator in Python is simply an object that can be iterated upon.
+Iterator in Python is simply an that can be iterated upon.
 An object which will return data, one element at a time.

 Technically speaking, a Python iterator object must implement two special methods, __iter__()